SammyToro/superheroes/README.md

 ## Development
 This is a simple project created using `Angular` and `Spring Boot` .
-Data for the project was stored in `Postgres` and caching was implemented using `Redis`.
+Data for the project was stored in `Postgres`.
 Authentication was implemented using `Json Web Token` and state management using `NgRx`.
 An api was built to help the frontend communicate with the backend The frontend was tested using `Cypress` and the backend  used `Mockito`.